Incorporating Team Building Exercises into Your Corporate Retreat

 What's the ideal mix of work vs. team-building at a retreat?

-What are some team-building activities that don’t feel like trust falls?
+What are some team-building activities that don't feel forced?

 Do you just run team-building activities, or do you plan full retreats?